- Rosemary Rayfuse

 Rosemary Rayfuse joined UNSW Law in 1994 where she has been a Professor since 2008.
 Since 2010 she has also held an appointment as Conjoint Professor in the Faculty of Law at Lund University, Sweden, where she also holds the Swedish Research Council Kerstin Hesselgren Visiting Professorship for 2017-18.
 She is a Visiting Professor in Oceans Law and Governance at the University of Gothenburg, an Associated Senior Fellow at the Fridtjof Nansen Institute, and an Associated Researcher in the Centre for Water, Oceans and Sustainability Law at the University of Utrecht.
 Prior to joining UNSW she was a Research Fellow at the Lauterpacht Research Centre for International Law and taught international law at the University of Cambridge.
 She practiced law in Vancouver, Canada and worked as a law clerk (judges associate) at the British Columbia Court of Appeal.
 Formerly of the Bar of British Columbia, she is currently on the rolls of the Law Society of England and Wales.
 She holds the degrees of LLB from Queen's University, LLM from the University of Cambridge, where she was awarded the Clive Parry Prize for International Law, PhD from the University of Utrecht, and a Doctor of Laws honoris causa from Lund University.

 Areas of expertise

-Public International Law generally including, law of the sea, oceans governance and protection of the marine environment in areas beyond national jurisdiction; international fisheries law, international wildlife law, international environmental law, international humanitarian law, and use of force.
+Public International Law generally including: law of the sea, oceans governance and protection of the marine environment in areas beyond national jurisdiction; international fisheries law; international wildlife law; international environmental law; international humanitarian law; and use of force.